-Join Jonathan Reichental for an in-depth discussion in this video Monitoring and measuring your program, part of Introduction to Data Governance.
+Join Jonathan Reichental for an in-depth discussion in this video Monitoring and measuring your program, part of Learning Data Governance.

 - It's always a good idea to establish your metrics…prior to a project or a program.…After all, how else will we measure…whether goals have been met?…It may seem obvious, but we often forget this step.…How can we tell whether our data governance capability…is delivering upon its promise?…The good news is that data governance…can be measured both qualitatively and quantitatively.…Here I'll describe a few basic metrics.…The first metric is data value.…